Atlanta, GA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Atlanta.
-Research shows homes with solar systems sell for approximately 4.1% more than comparable homes without solar panels.
+Yes, solar panels can increase your home’s value in Atlanta.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For the median Atlanta home, that could represent a meaningful boost at resale.